armory/documentation/_spinnaker_install_admin_guides/sumologic-dashboard.md

 # Limitations

 * Log messages greater than 64kb get truncated by the Sumo Logic collector.
 This means that there are potential events that will get dropped and not displayed in the dashboards.
-Long pipelines composed of many stages, or triggered by other pipelines can contribute to the length of the message.
+Long pipelines composed of many stages or triggered by other pipelines can make messages longer.